qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

    Creating a new Temporary Scratch layer dialog

 By default, a new temporary scratch layer is created without any attributes.
-You can later add them using the |newAttribute| :sup:`New Field` button from the layer's attribute table or the :guilabel:`Source Fields` tab of its properties dialog.
+You can later add them using the |newAttribute| :sup:`New Field` button in the layer's attribute table dialog or the :guilabel:`Fields` tab of its properties dialog.
-But you can also create prepopulated temporary scratch layers using e.g. the clipboard (see :ref:`paste_into_layer`) or as a result of a :ref:`Processing algorithm <processing_algs>`.
+You can also create prepopulated temporary scratch layers using e.g. the clipboard (see :ref:`paste_into_layer`) or as a result of a :ref:`Processing algorithm <processing_algs>`.

 .. tip:: **Permanently store a memory layer on disk**

-  To avoid data loss when closing project with temporary scratch layers, you can save these layers to any vector format supported by QGIS:
+  To avoid data loss when closing  a project with temporary scratch layers, you can save these layers to any vector format supported by QGIS:

   * clicking the |indicatorMemory| indicator icon next to the layer;
   * selecting the :guilabel:`Make permanent` entry in the layer contextual menu;
-  * or as of any other vector layer, using the :menuselection:`Export -->` entry from the contextual menu or the :menuselection:`Layer --> Save As...` menu.
+  * using the :menuselection:`Export -->` entry
+    from the contextual menu or the :menuselection:`Layer --> Save As...` menu.

-  Each of these commands prompts the :guilabel:`Save Vector Layer as` dialog exposed in :ref:`general_saveas` section and the saved file replaces the temporary one in the :guilabel:`Layers` panel.
+  Each of these commands opens the :guilabel:`Save Vector Layer as` dialog described in the :ref:`general_saveas` section and the saved file replaces the temporary one in the :guilabel:`Layers` panel.

 .. index:: Save layer
 .. _general_saveas: